 Before joining Facebook, Cathcart worked at Google and was responsible for product development of anti-spam technologies for Google's products, including Gmail.
 He graduated from Colgate University with a bachelor's degree in mathematical economics.

 Vishaan Chakrabarti designs and advocates for a sustainable, attainable and equitable urban future centered around human connectedness.
-As founder and creative director of the global architecture studio Practice for Architecture and Urbanism, he leads complex design projects such as Brooklyn's Domino Sugar Refinery, Philadelphia's Schuylkill Yards, Ford Motor Company's Michigan Central Station project in Detroit's Corktown, major new campus architecture and a unique urban village in Ulaanbaatar, Mongolia.
+As founder and creative director of the global architecture studio Practice for Architecture and Urbanism (PAU), he leads complex projects such as I.M.
+Pei's Rock and Roll Hall of Fame in Cleveland, Princeton's Hobson College, Brooklyn's Domino Sugar Refinery and Ford Motor Company's Michigan Central Station project in Detroit's Corktown.
 In his 2013 book, A Country of Cities: A Manifesto for an Urban America, he illustrates through hard data and soft cartoons why Americans would be more prosperous, sustainable, joyful and socially mobile in a more urban nation.
+His forthcoming book, The Architecture of Urbanity: Designing Cities for Pluralism and Planet, will be published by Princeton University Press.

 Chakrabarti served under Mayor Bloomberg as the director of planning for Manhattan in the aftermath of 9/11, collaborating on efforts to save the High Line and rebuild the World Trade Center.
-After teaching at Columbia University for the last decade, he became the William W. Wurster Dean of the College of Environmental Design at the University of California, Berkeley, the world's leading public school of architecture, landscape architecture and city planning.
+He has served as the William W. Wurster Dean of the College of Environmental Design at University of California, Berkeley, prior to which he was a professor at Columbia University for a decade.
 He lectures internationally, contributes articles and op-eds to the New York Times and has appeared on CBS, MSNBC and National Public Radio.
 Born in Calcutta, Chakrabarti holds degrees from Cornell, MIT and Berkeley.

 Dr. Karen DeSalvo is the Chief Health Officer of Google Health.
 She is a physician and health care leader working at the intersection of medicine, public health and information technology.
 At Google Health, DeSalvo leads a team of health professionals who provide clinical guidance for the development of Google's research, products and services.
 She served as National Coordinator for Health Information Technology and Assistant Secretary for Health (Acting) in the Obama Administration.
 DeSalvo was New Orleans Health Commissioner following Hurricane Katrina.
 Throughout her career, she has inspired new generations of medical and public health professionals to approach health by addressing the physical, emotional and social needs of patients and communities.